KumarLabJax/JABS-behavior-classifier/README.md

 You can run the <command> --help to get usage information for the commands.

-**NOTE:** The first time you run the JABS GUI it might take several minutes to launch.
-Subsequent startup times should be shortened.
+**NOTE: The first time you run the JABS GUI it might take several minutes to launch.
+Subsequent startup times should be significantly reduced.**

 ### Developer Setup

 The following instructions are for Linux or MacOS Developers.
 Commands for JABS developers using Windows might be slightly different.

 This project uses Poetry for packaging and dependency management.
 JABS developers will need to install Poetry by following the instructions on [Poetry's official website](https://python-poetry.org/docs/#installation).

 You can use Poetry to manage your virtualenv, or manage your virtualenv externally to Poetry and use Poetry only for installing dependencies.
 The following instructions assume that you've already created and activated a Python environment for JABS using whichever method you prefer.

 Clone the JABS git repository, and with your JABS virtualenv activated, run the following command in the project root: